Witches, healers, and other types of spiritual practitioners usually begin any healing, ritual, or spell with creating a

 #1: actual cleaning

-My altar is in my bedroom, so I make sure that the bed is made, the carpet is vacuumed and my altar is recently dusted and organized.
+My altar is in my officec, so I make sure that the desk is cleared, the carpet is vacuumed and my altar is recently dusted and organized.

-Sometimes this means cleaning myself - showering or at least washing my face, putting on clean clothes... generally, I want to feel put together when I do spellwork.
+Sometimes this also means cleaning myself - showering or at least washing my face, putting on clean clothes... generally, I want to feel put together when I do spellwork.
 It's out of respect for the ritual and for the spirits that I ask for guidance and protection.

 You can also take a ritual bath or wear ritual clothes or jewelry that's really special to your spiritual work.

-This one is totally up to you!
+This is totally up to you!
 I mean, who am I to tell you to shower?
 It's not mandatory, but it can really get you in the mood to make some shit happen!

 Cleansing or “clearing” a space, person, or thing is simply the act of removing negative or unwanted energy.
 Here are a couple of ways to gently remove unnecessary energy and clean your magical slate.

 Optional cleansing tools:

 - Sacred smoke like sage, palo santo, or sacred resins (like frankincense)